How to edit connection

 The form contains the following fields:

-•“Server IP or name” – specify the IP address or domain name of the server your email account is registered at.
+•“SMTP server IP or name” – specify the IP address or domain name of the server your email account is registered at

-•“Authentication login” – encrypted user login to a SMTP server.
-Click the magnifying glass icon to decrypt it or the pencil icon to modify it.
+•“Authentication login” – encrypted user login to the SMTP server.
+Click the magnifying glass icon to decrypt it or the pencil icon to modify it

-•“Authentication password” – encrypted user password to a SMTP server.
-Click the magnifying glass icon to decrypt it or the pencil icon to modify it.
+•“Authentication password” – encrypted user password to the SMTP server.
+Click the magnifying glass icon to decrypt it or the pencil icon to modify it

 If you are using a common post servers such as Gmail, AOL, etc. you can find the values to put in the fields listed above on your post server’s settings pages.
 Please refer to your email provider for these settings, or email us for help setting up your account if you experience issues with a certain mailbox.